taranjeet/taranjeet.github.io/_posts/2017-04-04-prevent-count-query-in-django-admin.md

 category: blog
 ---

 Whenever changelist view of any model is opened in Django Admin, it performs a count query on the table.
-This count query can be a bottleneck on the database if number of rows is large(specially in MYSQL, Innodb storage engine).
+This count query can be a bottleneck on the database if the number of rows is large(especially in MYSQL, Innodb storage engine).
 This can be prevented and instead of the count query, a explain query can be fired.

 Below is the implementation of the queryset count function.